immcantation/shazam/docs/topics/shazam.md

 can compute evolutionary distances between sequences or groups of sequences.
 This information is particularly useful in understanding and defining clonal relationships.

++ SHMulate
+`shazam` also provides tools for simulating immunoglobulin (Ig) somatic hypermutation.

-Below are the functions in `shazam` broken down by the three main tasks described
+Below are the functions in `shazam` broken down by the main tasks described
 above:

 Targeting models